darkwizard242/ansible-role-cloc/README.md

 # Ansible Role: cloc

 Role to install (_by default_) [cloc](https://github.com/AlDanial/cloc) or uninstall (_if passed as var_) on Debian based and EL based systems.
-As per the official statement on the repostiory's github page, it allows for "_cloc counts blank lines, comment lines, and physical lines of source code in many programming languages._"
+As per the official statement on the repository's GitHub page, it allows for "_cloc counts blank lines, comment lines, and physical lines of source code in many programming languages._"

 ## Requirements